(Updated May 31, 2018)

 A Governance Philosophy for the Long Run

-Old Republic is an independent, for-profit business.
+Old Republic is organized as an independent, for-profit insurance enterprise managed for the long run.
 The Company's operations are guided in the spirit of the American free enterprise system and of the public interest vested in a risk taking insurance business.
-Our Mission is to provide quality insurance security and related services to businesses, individuals, and public institutions and be a dependable long-term steward of the trust that policyholders and shareholders place in us.
+Our Mission is to provide quality insurance security and related services to businesses, individuals, and public institutions, and be a dependable long-term steward of the trust that policyholders and other important stakeholders place in us.

 As a publicly held corporation, we are required to publish our results each quarter and year.
 We do so, however, with full appreciation that their meaning can be gauged only in the context of a long-term perspective.
 The insurance business is distinguished from most others in that the prices (premiums) charged for various coverages are set without certainty of the ultimate claim costs and other benefits that will emerge or be incurred, often many years after issuance of a policy.
 This fact casts Old Republic's business as a long-term undertaking which is managed with a primary focus on the achievement of favorable underwriting results over time.